nebu10uz/FORT/README.md

 -   [VirusTotal](https://www.virustotal.com) - Analyzes files, URLs, and domains for malware and other security threats.
 -   [Any Run](https://any.run/) - An interactive online sandbox for analyzing malware and other types of cyber threats in a safe environment.
 -   [Intezer](https://analyze.intezer.com/scan) - Identifies and analyzes malware by comparing code to a large database of known threats.
+-   [MalwareBazaar](https://bazaar.abuse.ch/) - A platform for sharing and downloading verified malware samples to support threat analysis and research.
 -   [urlscan io](https://urlscan.io/) - A service for scanning and analyzing websites.
 -   [Cyber Chef](https://cyberchef.org/) - A web app for encryption, encoding, compression and data analysis.
 -   [Sucuri Site Check](https://sitecheck.sucuri.net/) - A free website security scanner that checks for malware, viruses, blacklisting status, and other security issues.